MILKY WAY & NIGHT LANDSCAPE

 Lodging is the responsibility of the participant and is not included in the registration fee.

-We suggest the Woods Inn for this event.
-Contact them at (315) 357-5300 for details.
-Make sure to mention that you will be taking part in an Adirondack Photography Institute event.
+We suggest Shaheen's Adirondack Inn for this event.
+Contact them at (518) 359-3384 or (800) 474-2445 for reservations.
+The Inn is not accepting reservations until Jan 3, 2022.
+Reservations must be made by June 24th.
+We suggest making them as soon as possible.
+The inn is offering discounted pricing for this workshop, so make sure to mention that you will be taking part in an Adirondack Photography Institute event.

 Meals are the responsibility of the participant and their cost is not included in the registration fee.
 Mark will work with the group to organize meal times and locations.

 The two nearest airports are Syracuse Hancock International Airport (SYR) and the Albany International Airport (ALB).
 Rental cars are available at both locations.

 Participants’ vehicles will be used for transportation during field trips.
 We are adamant about carpooling as much as possible to minimize the number of vehicles needed for any given field trip, as well as to lessen our impact on easily damaged roads and trails.
 Note that the instructor is not allowed to provide transportation for participants during the event.

 The Program Schedule

 Participants gather in the lobby of Shaheen's Adirondack Inn.
 Dinner and opening presentation by Mark Bowie.
 Night photo shoot.